 Mid-term exam (10%)

 The mid-term exam will include materials covered until week 7.
-Students may bring a single A4 page cheat sheet to the exam.
-No books, articles, or electronic devices are allowed.
 The 45-minutes exam will contain multiple-choice and short-answer questions.
 It will be open book and open Internet.

 Course project (40%)

 Project deliverables include presentations, short write-ups, a website/report describing the design process, and a video showcase.
-The video and website should be presented during the final presentation.
+The video (and website) should be presented during the final presentation.

 Guidelines and grading rubric for project deliverables will be discussed in class.

 Some relevant HCI conferences/journals: CHI, CSCW, UbiComp, UIST, AVI, IUI, ISS, TOCHI, Human-Computer Interaction, Interacting with Computers, Computers in Human Behavior

 NOTE: Conceptualizing a computing application and successfully prototyping is required.
 The project must consist of HCI research.
-The goal is to have the final deliverable to be of sufficient quality and novelty to submit to an HCI conference as a poster or full paper.
+The goal is to have the final deliverable to be of sufficient quality to submit to an HCI conference as a poster or full paper.

 Programming language requirement: As long as it serves the course's learning objective, students are free to use any programming language(s) for this class.
 Students are encouraged to use their strong suit.

 Project groups in this class will have 2 to 3 members.
 Project deliverables must be commensurate with the group size.
 Each member will be graded separately for their part in the project.
 Each project group will deliver multiple presentations—proposal, design, and final demonstration.
 Each group member must present at least once.
 All group members must be present during their class presentation to answer questions from the class and the instructor.

 Presentations will count toward the grade corresponding to each part of the project part—in addition to other deliverables.
-Students are encouraged to use the feedback provided during the presentations from peers and the instructor toward next steps.
+Students are encouraged to use the feedback provided for the presentations from peers and the instructor toward next steps.

 Class presentation and class participation grading rubric—available here.

-Finally, when in doubt, always ask the instructor or TA.
+Finally, when in doubt, always ask the instructor.

 |Homework (3 sets)||30%|